 Public and agency involvement is an integral part of the CTB's policy development process.
-This Policy Guide synthesizes a draft VTrans policy, which is available for review and feedback, with existing relevant VTrans policies to provide a cohesive overview of the identification and prioritization of transportation needs for VTrans.
+This Policy Guide synthesizes existing relevant VTrans policies to provide a cohesive overview of the identification and prioritization of transportation needs for VTrans.

 Existing CTB Policies